fullboar/jupyter-notebook-devcontainer/README.md

 # LICENSE

-The [Miniconda](https://docs.conda.io/en/latest/miniconda.html), a minimial distribution of [Anaconda](https://www.anaconda.com/], base image has licencing requirements outside of the free tier for Students, academics, and hobbyists.
-You may be covered if run within GitHub CodeSpaces but do your due-diligance with respect to licencing.
+The [Miniconda](https://docs.conda.io/en/latest/miniconda.html) base images which is a minimial distribution of [Anaconda](https://www.anaconda.com/] has licencing requirements outside of the free tier for students, academics, and hobbyists.
+You may be covered if run within GitHub [CodeSpaces](https://github.com/features/codespaces) but do your due-diligance with respect to licencing.